Cysharp/MemoryPack/README.md

 Native AOT
 ---
 Unfortunately, .NET 7 Native AOT causes crash (`Generic virtual method pointer lookup failure`) when use MemoryPack due to a runtime bug.
-It is going to be fixed in .NET 8 and see the reporting issue for workaround (write XML manually).
-[Generic virtual method pointer lookup failure in .NET 7 Native AOT #78882](https://github.com/dotnet/runtime/issues/78882).
+It is going to be fixed in .NET 8.
+Using ``Microsoft.DotNet.ILCompiler` preview version, will fix it in .NET 7.
+Please see [issue's comment](https://github.com/Cysharp/MemoryPack/issues/75#issuecomment-1386884611) how setup it.

 Binary wire format specification
 ---